 My old way of life was hard to let go.
-I had worked hard to build a foundation for security in my old age, but alas, the universe did not have the same plan.
+I’d worked hard to build a foundation for security in my old age, but alas, the universe did not have the same plan.

 When I worked 16 hour days, weeks on end without a day off, I foresaw having this lovely old age, with pretty things around me and a well earned sense of security.